SDU-eScience/UCloud/backend/service-lib/wiki/auditing-scenario.md

 ## Internal Auditing: #1 File Activity

+There has been created a users on the production system to help with this test:
+- `audit1`

+The person responsible for our logging architecture has the 2FA and other credentials to these users.

 Placeholders:

+For easy use pof the following curl commands create the following variables in the terminal.
+E.g on MacOS use 'export [variable_name]=[variable_value]'.

 - `$DATE` should be replaced with the current date (format YYYY.MM.DD)
-- `$USERNAME` should be replaced with your username
+- `$USERNAME` should be replaced with your username.
+If using the user created for this purpose this should be audit1.
 - `$ELASTIC_USER` an admin user of the elastic cluster
 - `$ELASTIC_PASSWORD` matching password of the admin user

 Steps:

 1. Create a directory called `Audit-$DATE`
-2. Upload a file called `file` to the new directory
+2. Upload a file called `file.txt` to the new directory
-3. Copy this file to the same directory using the rename strategy
+3. Copy this file to the same directory using the rename strategy (default)
 4. Move the new copy to the trash
 5. Rename `file` to `renamed`
 6. Mark `renamed` as a favorite file